Collect Compensation From Drivers Who Refuse To Share The Road

 The North Carolina Department of Transportation (NCDOT) estimates that every year more than 2,000 pedestrians are involved in police-reported motor vehicle accidents in North Carolina, resulting in 200 to 300 serious injuries and between 150 and 200 deaths.
 About 1,000 bicyclists are hit by automobiles, which kill about 20 cyclists and severely injure 60 more, according to the NCDOT.

 Because bikers and pedestrians have no protection, auto crash injuries tend to be worse than when two cars collide.
-A vehicle hitting you even at slow speed can cause such catastrophic injuries as spinal injury and head trauma or result in a fatal accident.
+A vehicle hitting you even at a slow speed can cause such catastrophic injuries as spinal injury and head trauma or result in a fatal accident.
 Although a bike helmet can protect you from brain injury, it is not a foolproof solution.

 Our legal team may pursue a variety of options after your crash.
 We typically file a claim against the negligent driver who ran into you.
 The driver’s liability insurance should cover damages arising from the incident that involved the driver’s reckless vehicle operation.
-In a case of a hit-and-run accident, your uninsured motorist policy should pay you for damages.
+In the case of a hit-and-run accident, your uninsured motorist policy should pay you for damages.

 Our lawyers also review whether a third party contributed to your injuries.
 For example, a construction crew may be responsible for road debris or potholes that impeded bike lane use.
 Likewise, the municipality may be liable for a downed stop sign that was supposed to direct drivers to halt at a pedestrian crosswalk.